oslabs-beta/socketcast/README.md

 ```

 ## Create Servers and Configure Server Instances
-- Socketcast provides the ability to create one or many stub servers to run in parallel to test your application.
+- Create one or many stub servers to run in parallel to test your application.
-- To create a server, simply click on the ‘+ new server’ button to initiate the process, give your server a unique name and specify the desired port you wish to ping.
 - Choose the WebSocket or Server Side Events (SSE) protocol to connect over.
 - Click start server and voila!
 You have a functioning server to test your application.